 A puppy’s socialization window lies between the age of 8-16 weeks.
 This is where they are most perceptible and open to exploring new things.
 If you have gotten your puppy from a good breeder they will already have started with socializing your puppy to new things.
 This could be moving them from their box onto grass for the first time.

 It does not take much to socialize a puppy in the beginning as everything is new to them.
 In the first period after you bring your puppy home, your puppy will socialize to you and his/her surroundings.

 The socialization starts with you.
 Your puppy or dog will start connecting with you, learning how the home functions and in the first period in his/her new home he/she will work on socializing with you.
 Slowly building a relation with you.

 If you have a puppy this relation between you will grow fast as your new puppy’s socialization window is wide open, but even with an older dog it will only take a couple of weeks before your dog has bonded with you.

 You can help this relation.
 By giving lots of love, pets and praises.
 Looking your new dog or puppy in their eyes will release Oxytocin in both of you.
 Oxytocin is both the happiness and the attachment hormone.
-That means that when you look into your dog’s eyes or give them a good pet, happiness will flow through both of you but it will also create a strong relation (Read more about the effect of Oxytocin here).
+That means that when you look into your dog’s eyes or give them a good pet, happiness will flow through both of you but it will also create a strong relation (Read more about the relation between humans and dogs here).